 Culture Matters is for everyone interested in the arts, in culture generally and in politics.
-We are a collective of writers and activists who have come together to provide webspace and editorial and technical support for a 'broad left' cultural struggle for a better society.
+We are a collective of writers and activists who have come together to develop a 'broad left' cultural struggle for a better society.

 What We Think

 Culture matters.
 Enjoying artistic and cultural activities can help develop us and liberate us.
 They please the senses, stimulate the mind, arouse our emotions, and inspire us.
 We have a right to freely access the co-created culture that is our common property.
 In our class-divided society, our cultural commons is under threat in many ways, and we need to learn how to defend it and enhance it, for the common good.

 Culture matters.
 The arts and culture are linked to politics in many ways.
 A capitalist market economy creates enormous potential and possibilities for creation, criticism and communication.
 But at the same time, private ownership of the means of production and the capitalist drive for profit constrain the free creation and consumption of the cultural commons that is so necessary for human development.

 Culture matters.
 The arts and culture can resist, oppose and overcome constraint, alienation and oppression.
 They can promote awareness, arouse indignation, and envision alternatives.
 Blake's 'mental fight' against the appalling social and political consequences of early capitalism is the same as our cultural struggle now, linked to our economic and political struggle against late capitalism.

 Let's continue Blake's 'mental fight' to build a more democratic, equal, and socialist society, a 'new Jerusalem', in the green and pleasant land not only of England, but of the world.